Ghini/ghini.desktop/doc/started.rst

 If you are connecting to an existing database you can continue to Inserting or Searching, otherwise read on to the following section.

+If you plan to associate pictures to plants, specify also the *pictures root* folder.
+The meaning of this is explained in further detail in the Plants section.

 Creating a new database
 =======================